 The adrenal medulla produces adrenaline and noradrenaline (both have similar actions).

 The release of adrenaline and noradrenaline is under the direct control of the hypothalamus

-Corticotropin-releasing hormone (CRH) is secreted from the hypothalamus.
-This release is influenced by stress levels, time of day and serum cortisol levels.
+Corticotropin-releasing hormone (CRH) is secreted by the hypothalamus (release is influenced by stress levels, time of day and serum cortisol levels).

-CRH travels in the blood and binds to specific receptors in the pituitary gland.
+CRH travels in the blood and binds to specific receptors on the pituitary gland.
 This binding causes increased production of adrenocorticotropic hormone (ACTH).

 ACTH is released into the bloodstream and travels to the adrenal glands, where it binds to specific receptors on the adrenal cortex.

-This binding of ACTH to the receptors stimulates the adrenal cortex to release cortisol into the bloodstream, where it has a wide range of effects (see below).
+The binding of ACTH to the receptors on the adrenal cortex stimulates the release of cortisol into the bloodstream, where it has a wide range of effects.

 Increased serum cortisol levels inhibit the production of CRH and ACTH via negative feedback, preventing the overproduction of cortisol.